phetsims/circuit-construction-kit-common/doc/model.md

-# Circuit Construction Kit: DC - Model Description
+# Circuit Construction Kit: Common - Model Description

-This document is a high-level description of the model used in PhET's _Circuit Construction Kit: DC_ simulation.
+This document is a high-level description of the model used in PhET's _Circuit Construction Kit: Common_ code which is used in the Circuit Construction Kit simulations.

 ## Circuit-Solving Model

 This simulation uses Kirchoff's laws to determine voltages and currents with the Modified Nodal Analysis strategy.
 The currents and voltages throughout the circuit are determined based on the battery voltages and component resistances.
 See https://www.swarthmore.edu/NatSci/echeeve1/Ref/mna/MNA2.html for details.